crxssed7/notable-figures/figures/James Gosling.md

 Gosling was born in Calgary, Alberta, to Joyce Morrison and Dave Gosling.
 He is of English, Welsh, Scottish, and Icelandic descent.
 Gosling attended William Aberhart High School.
 While in high school, he wrote some of the software to analyze data from the ISIS 2 satellite, working for the University of Calgary physics department.
 He received a Bachelor of Science from the University of Calgary and his M.A. and Ph.D. from Carnegie Mellon University, all in computer science.
 He wrote a version of Emacs called Gosling Emacs (Gosmacs) while working toward his doctorate.
 He built a multi-processor version of Unix for a 16-way computer system while at Carnegie Mellon University, before joining Sun Microsystems.

 # Career and contributions
-Gosling was with Sun Microsystems between 1984 and 2010 (26 years).
+Gosling joined Sun Microsystems in 1984, where he worked for the next 26 years.
 At Sun he invented an early Unix windowing system called NeWS, which became a lesser-used alternative to the still used X Window System, because Sun did not give it an open source license.

 He is known as the father of the Java programming language.
 He got the idea for the Java VM while writing a program to port software from a PERQ by translating Perq Q-Code to VAX assembler and emulating the hardware.
 He is generally credited with having invented the Java programming language in 1994.